r4victor/tenthousandmeters/content/blog/python_bts_02.md

 > the parser that invoked it continues.
 The parse tree constructed by the
 > recursively called parser is inserted as a child in the current parse tree.

 The parser builds a parse tree, also known as Concrete Syntax Tree (CST), while parsing an input.
-In constrast to an AST, a parse tree directly corresponds to the rules applied when deriving an input.
+In contrast to an AST, a parse tree directly corresponds to the rules applied when deriving an input.
 All nodes in a parse tree are represented using the same `node` struct:

 ```C
 typedef struct _node {